SteveTrewick/USBmuxd/README.md

 Remember earlier our 0xdeadbeef tag was represented as `ef be ad de` that's Little Endian, the Least Significant Byte is 'first' reading from left to right.
-Big Endian is the other way around, same as we would type read it so rather than storing 0x029a as `9a 02` the Big Endian representation is actually `02 9a` or 39426 in our little endian world.
+Big Endian is the other way around, same as we would type or read it so rather than storing 0x029a as `9a 02` the Big Endian representation is actually `02 9a` or 39426 in our little endian world.

 The Connect message constructor takes care of this for you but if you are crafting manual messages,